The project

 In production

 Bloomii is live at bloomii.fr.
-The site is in active publishing, with an SEO editorial strategy aimed at readers looking for credible alternatives — not utopias, but models that genuinely work.
+The site publishes at near-daily cadence across Briefs and long articles, with an SEO editorial strategy aimed at readers looking for credible alternatives — not utopias, but models that genuinely work.